 - Once you fill-up the above details you will see a drop-down with different identity proofs listed.

-- Select the ID and then fill the information from your ID proof.
+- Select the ID and then fill in the information from your ID proof.
 ID’s accepted are Aadhar Card, Driving License, Passport, or Voter ID number.

 - Now mention your complete address.